-Trump adviser on Taiwan call: 'If China doesn't like it, screw 'em'
+Former Trump adviser on Taiwan call: 'If China doesn't like it, screw 'em'

 - "I don't care if we insult the Chinese," he added.

-(CNN)Stephen Moore, an economic adviser to Donald Trump, defended the President-elect's recent call with the president of Taiwan, saying in a local radio interview that he didn't care if it upset China.
+(CNN)Stephen Moore, a former economic adviser to Donald Trump, defended the President-elect's recent call with the president of Taiwan, saying in a local radio interview that he didn't care if it upset China.

 "Taiwan is our ally," Moore said in a radio interview Monday on the Big John and Ray Show on WLS AM890.
 "That is a country that we have backed because they believe in freedom.
 We oughta back our ally, and if China doesn't like it, screw 'em."

-Note: UPDATE: This story has been updated to reflect that Moore is not an adviser on the transition.